martmaiste/nginx-certbot/README.md

 ## Installation and usage

 DOMAIN and EMAIL variables are optional and they are used for generating Let's Encrypt certificate.
+TZ variable is optional for setting local timezone, default is UTC.

 Either pull the image directly from Docker Hub:
 ```